A reflective introspective course on ageism!

 My peer support practice is for young people as an act of solidarity in navigating an ageist world: My anti-ageism consulting is for adults who want help around raising, educating and interacting with young people, the school system, adult privilege, internalised ageism and much more, from my perspective as a teenager.
 These 1:1 sessions can be booked after course completion.

-- Tier Zero is a free scholarship for young people (under 18 only).
+- Tier Zero is a free scholarship for young people (18 and under only).

-Applications can be made at the link below and are due by TBC 2022.
+Applications can be made at the link below and are due by February 12th 2022.
 Payment is accepted over PayPal or bank transfer and payment plans are available!
+Nobody will be turned away and everyone is welcome.
 If you are looking to book for multiple people (e.g. as a family or organisation) please alternatively contact me here before the application deadline.